iivanoo/covid-apps-observer/data/data_au/reports/resources/com.healthengine.android___7.6.1/report.md

 > This app used to be great, then the developers got greedy and it has become useless.
 I am completely unable to book my regular doctor through this app, I apparently don't meet the "criteria " so I now have to phone the practice directly.
 The app is to busy asking you questions so they can cross sell products.
 Bin it and start again guys.<br> :date: __2020-08-13 01:01:29__

 > This app crashes almost every time when I open it.
 This happened after the new update.
 Please fix the issue<br> :date: __2020-08-08 03:46:13__

-> App crashes since updated last night Have uninstalled it and reinstalled and the issue is still happening on my Samsung S9 it was perfectly fine earlier on this week before this latest update<br> :date: __2020-07-30 06:41:19__